 3. Dig to the heart of the matter rather than talking about things on the surface.
 This is almost always uncomfortable, but I also know it’s always worth it.

 I have a strong relationship with my brother and sister-in-law, only because we’ve been willing to have really hard conversations over the years.
+It’s the healthy way to handle conflict, but it’s not easy to do.
 We love each other and value our relationship enough to say when we’re upset or hurt.
 When we understand what’s really at the root of a problem, we can make progress and grow.
 My kids won’t always tell us what’s really going on, but establishing a pattern of willingness to discuss difficult things will make some conversations more likely to happen in the future.